-The property sector includes residential, office, industrial and commercial property throughout its entire lifecycle from investment and property development through to lettings, estate agents, property managers and facilities management.
+The property sector includes residential, office, industrial and commercial property throughout its entire lifecycle, from investment and property development through to rentals, real estate agents, property managers and facilities management.

-Whilst property developers share mobile technologies and overlap with the AEC sector, lettings, estate and land agents and property managers need to maximize occupancy by ensuring their properties are effectively marketed to the widest possible audience through seamless system integration to industry standard marketing platforms such as Rightmove and Zoopla.
+While property developers share mobile technologies and overlap with the AEC sector, agents and property managers need to maximize occupancy by ensuring their properties are effectively marketed to the widest possible audience through seamless system integration to industry standard marketing platforms .
 Similarly, property and facilities managers need seamless system integration through their entire supply chain to meet delivery commitments and to maintain profitability in a highly competitive market.

 BIM systems are becoming increasingly sophisticated and are now seen as the norm.
 BIM is changing the face of facilities and property management leveraging the Internet of Things (IoT) to enable maintenance services to become increasingly proactive in direct response to increased H&S regulations and market demand.